pjeanjean/ale-repl/README.md

 # ALE-REPL

-Generic REPL Interpreter for languages designed to run on the [ALE](https://github.com/gemoc/ale-lang) Engine.
+Generic REPL Generator and Interpreter for languages designed to run on the [ALE](https://github.com/gemoc/ale-lang) Engine.